Series And Limits

 Harmonic Series

 Before the closed-form discovery of the area under a hyperbola, Johann Bernoulli had proven that the Harmonic Series diverges, in 1689 AD.
 The Series is the infinite sum of fractions, similar in that way to the Geometric Series, but the kernel for this series is $(1/n)$, not $(r^n)$.
-It was given its name for the harmonic overtone contributions to the primary vibration (note, standing wave) of a stringed musical instrument.
-First, the divergence of the series is established to be a function of its being unbounded, on route to comparing the series to the area under the hyperbola, $y=1/x$, as described by the natural logarithm.
+The Series was given its name for the harmonic overtone contributions to the primary vibration (note, standing wave) of a stringed musical instrument.
+First, the divergence of the series is established to be a function of its being unbounded, en route to comparing the series to the area under the hyperbola, $y=1/x$, as described by the natural logarithm.

+The starting term of the Harmonic series is $n=1$, since the inverse of zero is infinite.
 The partial sum, called a Harmonic Number, symobolized as $H_m$, is the sum from term one up through the $m$'th term as follows,

 $$\begin{equation}\label{HarNumber} H_m = \sum\limits_1^m n^{-1} = 1 + 2^{-1} + 3^{-1} + \cdots + m^{-1} \end{equation}$$